dungducphan/TM4C123-Clock2UART/README.md

 2. 🔗 **Connect** your clock signal to PC4.
 3. 🖥️ **Open a serial terminal** (115200 baud, 8N1, no flow control) on your PC.
 4. ⏱️ **Watch the magic!** Each rising edge on PC4 prints the current microsecond count on a new line.
-5. (Optional) **Connect an LCD** as per the hardware setup to view timestamps and trigger counts in real-time.
+5. 🖥️ **Connect an LCD** as per the hardware setup to view timestamps and trigger counts in real-time.

 > 💡 **Tip:** Use any serial terminal (e.g., PuTTY, Tera Term, minicom) to view the output.